 Online Schools for Receptionists: How to Choose

 When potential customers walk into an office, typically the first person they see after walking in the door is the receptionist.
 Whether a receptionist works in a manufacturing business, medical practice or legal office, he or she usually needs training beyond a high school diploma.
-Receptionists typically have completed certificate programs that may be offered partially or completely online.
+Some receptionists have completed certificate programs that are offered partially or completely online by 2-year schools.

 How to Select an Online Receptionist School

-Receptionist certificates may be offered in general, medical or legal reception.
+The most common type of receptionist certificates are offered in general, medical and legal reception.
 Students interested in working in a doctor's office may be interested in applying to a medical receptionist program.
 Those interested in working in a law office may want to apply to a legal receptionist program.
 Medical and legal reception programs are more common than general reception programs.
 These programs typically take a year or less.

 Students enrolled in online reception certificate programs access coursework and communicate with professors and other students through the Internet.
-They may also use online course management programs.
+This is commonly accomplished through online course management programs.
 Some of these certificate programs are hybrid programs, requiring both online and classroom training.
 In some cases, students may be required to complete internships that cannot be conducted online.

 Tuition, Fees and Financial Aid

-Schools that offer a receptionist certificate may charge tuition per credit hour, or they may set one fee for the entire program.
+Some schools that offer a receptionist certificate charge tuition per credit hour, while others set one fee for the entire program.
 Additional fees may apply to online courses.
 Schools also commonly charge for books, registration or exam proctoring.
-While there may be financial aid available through the school offering the program, not all schools offer aid for this type of program.
+Some, though not all, schools offer financial aid for this type of program.

 List of Online Receptionist Programs